dev-Toumeh/symfony-development-environment/README.md

-# php-dockerCompose-devstack
+# Symfony Development Environment
 ## Overview
-This repository is designed to serve as a foundation for projects based on PHP.
+This repository is designed to serve as a foundation for php Symfony Projects.
-**Every branch in this repository will serve different PHP Framework**, in case you didn't find the Framework you are looking for you can use the main Branch
 ## Project Tree
+    .
     ├── docker
     │   ├── httpd
     │   │   ├── conf
-    │   │   │   ├── mywebsite_vhost.conf
-    │   │   │   ├── extra.ini.template
+    │   │   │   ├── httpd.conf
-    │   │   │   └── xdebug.ini
+    │   │   │   └── httpd-vhosts.conf
     │   │   ├── Dockerfile
     │   │   └── env
-    │   │       ├── extra.env
-    │   │       ├── extra.env.template
     │   │       └── httpd.env
-    │   └── mysql
+    │   ├── mysql
-    │       └── Dockerfile
+    │   │   └── Dockerfile
+    │   └── php
+    │       ├── conf
+    │       │   └── www.conf
+    │       ├── Dockerfile
+    │       ├── env
+    │       │   └── php.env
+    │       └── ini
+    │           ├── extra.ini
+    │           ├── extra.ini.template
+    │           └── xdebug.ini
     ├── src
-    ├── .gitignore.template
+    │   └── .gitignore
     ├── docker-compose.dev.yaml
     ├── docker-compose.yaml
+    ├── .gitignore.template
     ├── LICENSE
     └── README.md

 # Decisions
-- the project's main focus is building PHP Environment repository, that can server in any situation and under every Circumstances
+- the project's main focus is building PHP Environment repository that can server in any situation and under every Circumstances
 - other goals are improving my skills in docker and docker-compose
 - use GitHub as the main platform (central place for information)
     - version control